 How will our pupils be assessed?

-Pupils will be completing the OCR GCSE in Computer Science and will be assessed through 1 piece of controlled coursework throughout the 3 years and 2 external exams at the end of Year 11.
+Pupils will be completing the OCR GCSE in Computer Science will be assessed through three key components.

 How have our KS4 pupils progressed so far?